akilby/drug_pricing/README.md

 To update all new data from all subreddits, run `make run`.

 More specific execution of the scheduler is also possible.
-Run `python3 scheduler.py --help` for more details.
+Run `python -m src.scheduler --help` for more details.

 **Running tests**